minamalaj/minamalaj/README.md

 This project demo is here: [Pitch It](https://www.loom.com/share/b6261839dcf148f4a549e1881100d7c7), have a look!
 The source code is available in my pinned repositories below.
 - Sobremesa is a language learning app developed to increase proficiency in Spanish speaking through various games and activities.
 This project is live here: [Sobremesa](https://sobremesa.netlify.app/).
 The source code is available in my pinned repositories below.
 - Fund DMC is a banking application which facilitates and displays user transactions, and presents spend analytics.
+This project is live here: [FUND-DMC](https://fund-dmc.herokuapp.com/).
 The source code is available in my pinned repositories below.

 ## Connect with me
 If you would like to speak with me, **[send me a message on Linkedin](https://www.linkedin.com/in/mina-malaj/)**, or **[follow me on Twitter](https://twitter.com/MalajMina)**.
 Alternatively, you can **[follow my blog](https://medium.com/@mina.malaj/)**, where I post every Thursday on Javascript, and every Monday on Swift.